quoteboxqa/api/source/includes/_templates.md

 400 Badrequest - { validation related errors }
 </aside>

-## Make default template
+## Make default

-This endpoint will allow you to mark the template as a default template.
+This endpoint resembles a scenario when an author (user) wants to mark a template as default so that he/she can create quotes without filling-in line items/note items and other details repeatedly.

 ```shell
 # HTTP REQUEST BODY